RobotGymnast/meta-haskell/README.markdown

 By default, the documentation is generated to `dist/docs/html/`

 # Code Standards

-The `Util` and `Wrappers` folders are for code which is *not project-specific*:
-Direct library wraps go into `Wrappers/`, and useful generic functions and modules go in `Util/`.

 Coding is a language.
 You are expressing ideas, so they should be as clear, concise, and elegant as possible.